 The definition of sub1module is similar.
 The body of the module is simply f because add1module and sub1module do not introduce any new abstract types.
-The body of a module that does introduce a new abstract type would have the form $(pack[\alpha=T]\ M\ as\ (\beta\to\beta))$ for some hidden type T.
+The body of a module that does introduce a new abstract type would have the form $(pack[\alpha=T] M as (\beta \rightarrow \beta))$ for some hidden type T.